 - No sterilization (just alcohol swab is used to wipe off the tip)

 - Accurate.
 No pachymetry needed (independent of corneal biomechanics)

 - No special set-up needed (measure anytime, anywhere without the need of any other preparation before the eye examination)

-- IOP Monitoring enables IOP monitoring with Scleral Lenses being in the eye
+- IOP Monitoring enables IOP monitoring with Contact Lenses or Scleral Lenses being on the eye

 - Ready-to-use.
 Daily calibration not required (saves time)